Egypt heads to polls to choose between Sisi and 'rival'

 "I wish we had one, or two, or three, or 10 of the best people and you choose however you want," he said.

-Sisi had won his first term in 2014, a year after the former army chief ousted his Islamist predecessor Mohamed Morsi following mass protests demanding his resignation.
+Sisi had won his first term in 2014, a year after the former army chief ousted his predecessor Mohamed Morsi following mass protests demanding the divisive Islamist's resignation.

 In that election, Sisi faced Hamdeen Sabbahi, an established left-wing politician much better known than Moussa.
-Still, Sisi won 96.9 percent of the vote.
+Sisi won with 96.9 percent of the vote.

-With Sisi's win effectively guaranteed, the authorities' concern this year would be turnout to enhance the legitimacy of the vote.
+With Sisi's victory effectively guaranteed, authorities will be hoping for a large turnout to enhance the vote's legitimacy.

 Sisi has stressed in his pre-election appearances the importance of voters turning out in large numbers.